 The increased cosmic (high energy) radiation associated with occasional air travel in pregnancy is not considered significant in terms of risk to the mother or baby.
-There is no known increase in miscarriage or fetal malformations or effects on growth at levels less than 50 millisieverts (mSv).
-The exposure from a 10-hour flight is estimated to be 0.05 mSv and the estimated cumulative background radiation per year in the UK is 2.2 mSv.
+There is no known increase in miscarriage, fetal malformations or effects on growth at levels of radiation less than 50 millisieverts (mSv).
+The exposure from a 10-hour flight is estimated to be only 0.05 mSv.
+Just living in the UK gives an estimated cumulative background radiation per year of 2.2 mSv.
 The risk to the baby of a single period of air travel is, therefore, negligible; however, if you are a frequent flier, caution should be used.

 Similarly, the total radiation from a body scanner used for security purposes in airports is less than that received from two minutes of flight, or from one hour at ground level.
-Negligible radiation doses are absorbed into the body and the fetal dose is much lower than the dose to a pregnant woman, and there are no data to suggest that you should avoid such security checks.
+Negligible radiation doses are absorbed into the body so that the dose reaching the fetus is much lower than the dose to a pregnant woman.
+There is no data to suggest that you should avoid such security checks.

 Low oxygen saturation

 The World Health Organisation (WHO) advises pregnant women not to travel to altitudes over 3000m, because of the risk of hypobaric hypoxia, a condition where the body is deprived of a sufficient supply of oxygen from the air to supply the body’s tissues.
 Travel to areas with altitudes up to 2500m is considered safe, however.